reative caregiving and Social Security involved erasing ignorance and on-the-job training for a phase of

 I intend to legally pursue this matter.

 I had not married multiple times.
 My husband was my first and only.
-After over twenty years with him, unmarried and married, it was impossible to think he would not come home from hospital with me to more care in our home.
+After over twenty years with him, unmarried and married, it was impossible to think he would not come home from hospital to more care in our home.

 People say time heals all wounds.
 It is a